How Accurate Are AI Detectors in 2026? The Honest Answer

 Use them to identify text worth investigating.
 Don't use them to convict.

-Try Is It AI? free — see flagged passages with explanations, not just a score.
+Try Is It AI? free and see flagged passages with explanations, not just a score.
+Or browse side by side comparisons of 13 AI detectors to find the right tool for your situation.